jamesreaco/sanity-backups/README.md

 2. Fill out the bucket details:
     - Bucket name: Must be globally unique (e.g. my-app-bucket-2025).
     - AWS Region: Choose the region closest to your users or application.

-#### Step 4: Create Bucket

-- Click “Create bucket” at the bottom of the page.
+3. Click “Create bucket” at the bottom of the page.

 ### Create an IAM user.

-To access our S3 bucket we need to create an IAM user to get Access and Secret Access keys.
+To access the S3 bucket from an external application requires access and secret access keys, you can generate these by creating an IAM user.

 #### Step 1: Access AWS Console

 1. Go to the AWS Console.
 2. Log in with your credentials.
+3.

+#### Step 2: Navigate to IAM (Identity and Access Management)

-3. In the search bar at the top, type "IAM" and select IAM (Identity and Access Management) from the dropdown.
+1. In the search bar at the top, type "IAM" and select IAM from the dropdown.
+2. This will take you to the IAM dashboard.

-#### Step 2: Navigate to Users
+#### Step 3: Navigate to Users

 1. In the IAM dashboard, click on "Users" in the left sidebar.
 2. Click the "Create user" button (orange button on the right).

-#### Step 3: Set User Details
+#### Step 4: Set User Details

 1. User name: Enter a descriptive name like `sanity-backup-user` or `s3-backup-service`.
 2. Leave "Provide user access to the AWS Management Console" unchecked.
 3. Click "Next".

-#### Step 4: Set Permissions
+#### Step 5: Set Permissions

-1. Click "Attach policies directly" and choose `AmazonS3FullAccess`.
+1. Click "Attach policies directly" and add `AmazonS3FullAccess`.
 2. Click "Next".
 3. Review your user details then click "Create user".

-#### Step 5: Create access and secret access keys
+#### Step 6: Create access and secret access keys

 3. In the "Users" table click on your newly created user.
 6. In the summary section click on "Create access key".